HackTheOxidation/ficus/README.md

 The Ficus server or simply Ficus, is a minimalist web server that aims to be lightweight and libre.
-Ficus is built from the ground up without any external libraries or dependencies and can be compiled with just a C compiler.
+Ficus is built from the ground up with (almost) no external libraries or dependencies and can be compiled with just a C compiler (and `libressl`).
 Ficus can run on unix or unix-like systems such as Linux or a BSD derivative
 (Windows and MacOS have not been tested and is out of scope for this project).
-As long as you have a modern C compiler that targets the desired instruction set, Ficus can be built for just about any platform.
 Ficus is free and licensed under the GNU Public License Version 3.
 View "COPYING" for more details